stang149/3601-S16-lab4_mongo/README.md

 ````

 ## Adding mongo.js
-Connecting to a mongo database requires spacifying a user name, a password, and a few other parameters.
+Connecting to a mongo database requires specifying a user name, a password, and a few other parameters.
 This information is stored in a file mongo.js in the config directory.
 Such files are stored locally on the server and are excluded from git commits (added to .gitignore).
 This project contains a sample mongo.js file (mongo.example.js).
 However, it connects to a test database which doesn't store data between project runs.

 > If you're interested in why it is **VERY VERY IMPORTANT** to make sure that the mongo.js file is in the .gitignore, give this a read: https://github.com/ChALkeR/notes/blob/master/Do-not-underestimate-credentials-leaks.md